Georges Cuvier: Racial studies

 Cuvier was a Protestant and a believer in monogenism, who held that all men descended from the biblical Adam, although his position usually was confused as polygenist.
 Some writers who have studied his racial work have dubbed his position as "quasi-polygenist", and most of his racial studies have influenced scientific racism.
 Cuvier believed there were three distinct races: the Caucasian (white), Mongolian (yellow), and the Ethiopian (black).
 Cuvier claimed that Adam and Eve were Caucasian, the original race of mankind.
-The other two races originated by survivors escaping in different directions after a major catastrophe hit the earth 5,000 years ago, with those survivors then living in complete isolation from each other.
+The other two races originated from survivors escaping in different directions after a major catastrophe hit the earth 5,000 years ago, with those survivors then living in complete isolation from each other.

 Cuvier categorized these divisions he identified into races according to his perception of the beauty or ugliness of their skulls and the quality of their civilizations.
-Cuvier's racial studies held the supposed features of polygenism, namely fixity of species; limits on environmental influence; unchanging underlying type; anatomical and cranial measurement differences in races; physical and mental differences between distinct races.
+Cuvier's racial studies held the supposed features of polygenism, namely fixity of species; limits on environmental influence; unchanging underlying type; anatomical and cranial measurement differences in races; and physical and mental differences between distinct races.

 Sarah Baartman

 Alongside other French naturalists, Cuvier subjected Sarah Baartman, a South African Khokhoi woman exhibited in European freak shows as the "Hottentot Venus", to examinations.
 At the time that Cuvier interacted with Baartman, Baartman's "existence was really quite miserable and extraordinarily poor.
 Sara was literally [sic] treated like an animal."
 In 1815, while Baartman was very ill, Cuvier commissioned a nude painting of her.
 She died shortly afterward, aged 26.

 Following Baartman's death, Cuvier sought out and received permission to dissect her body, focusing on her genitalia, buttocks and skull shape.
 In his examination, Cuvier concluded that many of Baartman's features more closely resembled the anatomy of a monkey than a human.
-Her remains were displayed in the Musée de l’Homme in Paris until 1970, then were put into storage.
+Her remains were displayed in the Musée de l'Homme in Paris until 1970, then were put into storage.
 Her remains were returned to South Africa in 2002.